Create PDF Links in Python

 else:

-link.action = ap.annotations.GoToAction(document.pages[document.pages.count])
+link.action = ap.annotations.GoToAction(document.pages[document.pages.length])

 page.annotations.append(link)